Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Equation of States and Homogeneity

-It is evident that equations (\ref{eq24}) to (\ref{eq26}) gives three algebraic relations for six parameters in total.
-Therefore, a black hole macrostate would be characterized by three of the six thermodynamic variables $(T, S)$, $(\hat{\Phi}, \hat{Q})$ and $(\mu, C)$.
-We will have to let any of the three variables to vary for a macroscopic process to take place and hence to study the system's thermodynamic behaviour.
-We make one last comment before going into the analysis of the thermodynamic processes.
-We notice that $\hat{Q}$ always appears as $\hat{Q}^2$ in equations (\ref{eq23}), (\ref{eq24}) and (\ref{eq26}).
-Equation (\ref{eq25}) however indicates that $\hat{\Phi}$ and $\hat{Q}$ must always have the same signature.
+It is evident that equations (\ref{eq24}) to (\ref{eq26}) give three algebraic relations for six parameters in total.
+As a result, a black hole macrostate can be described by three of the six thermodynamic parameters $(T, S)$, $(\hat{\Phi}, \hat{Q})$ and $(\mu, C)$.
+So, variation of any three variables can characterise a macroscopic process and to study the thermodynamic behaviour we have to vary atleast three variables.
+One last comment before going into the analysis of the thermodynamic processes in the next section - we notice that $\hat{Q}$ always appears as $\hat{Q}^2$ in equations (\ref{eq23}), (\ref{eq24}) and (\ref{eq26}).
+However from equation (\ref{eq25}), it can be inferred that $\hat{\Phi}$ and $\hat{Q}$ must always have identical signs.
 So, we may conclude that considering only the cases with $\hat{Q}\geq 0$ will be sufficient.